BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 "AIPathingSamplesLimit": 120 - amount of AI move destination positions AI can have if AIPathingOptimization enabled "AIPathingMultithread": false - enable/disable AI pathing multithread (code by Ashakar) assumed to be off cause does not do anything good

+"AIMinefieldAware": true - if true AI will try to avoid significant direct minefield damage "AIMinefieldAwareAllMines": false - if true AI will be aware of all minefields not only visible ones "AIMinefieldAwareAllMinesCritical": true - if true AI eventually becomes aware of all minefields in critical situation (one of locations can be damaged by mine exposed)
+"AIMinefieldDamageTreshold": 0.1 - greater value makes AI less care about minefields direct damage "AIMinefieldIgnoreMoveDistance": 36 - better to leave as is "AIMinefieldIgnorePosDelta": 5 - better to leave as is

+NOTE! on AI minefields behavior.
+If on move calculation AI detect all possible positions could inflict unacceptable damage, it will gain minefield immunity for next move invocation, max move distance decrease to 1 hex.

+"ObjectiveBlackBackgroundOnEnter": true - if true objective will gain black non-transparent background on mouse hover

 Weapon definition
 new fields
   "BuildingsDamageModifier":1,    - weapon damage modifier if target is building